-RRHA may conduct criminal background checks on all adult household members 18 years or older at reexamination.
-RRHA may also conduct criminal background checks when it has come to RRHA's attention either from local law enforcement or by other means that an individual has engaged in the destruction of property, engaged in violent activity against another person, drugrelated activity, or other criminal activity or has interfered with the right to peaceful enjoyment of the premises of other residents or agency employees.
+RRHA may conduct criminal background checks on all adult household members 18 - years or older during the reexamination processat reexamination.
+RRHA may also conduct criminal background checks - when it has come to RRHA's attention either from local law enforcement or by other means that an individual has engaged in the destruction of property, engaged in violent activity against another person, drug-related activity, or other criminal activity or has interfered with the right to peaceful enjoyment of the premises of other residents or agency employees.
 Such checks will also include sex offender registration information.